Why make BAPT your professional organisation?

 This programme applies to the health sector in the UK and to social care in England.

-The title Accredited Registers provides simplicity and clarity for consumers and registers alike, and reflects feedback we have received.
+The title Accredited Registers provides simplicity and clarity for consumers and registrants alike, and reflects feedback we have received.
 The purpose, principles and practice of the programme are focused on providing users of a range of healthcare services and occupations with assurance and consumer protection.

 Full members have access to BAPT Continuing Professional Development (CPD) training courses.

 On behalf of the Board of Directors, the sub-committees, the professional staff and all others who make the work of BAPT possible, we offer you a very warm welcome!
 Please join us, become involved and take advantage of a membership that can truly benefit you and your profession.